-On the back, they will read a short, but powerful pamphlet inspired by the National Assembly's statement on women.
+This letter-sized poster is pretty, but the pamphlet on the back is fantastic.
+It was inspired by the National Assembly's statement on women.
 It explains in very clear terms that the seeds of prejudice of all kinds are sown at home when children witness gender inequities in their families.

 An excerpt from the Two Wings Poster Pamphlet:

 The mistaken belief that some people are more valuable than others is illogical and destructive.
 It is the motivating force behind all prejudice, injustice and war.

 We will not change this belief, however, as long as most children grow up in families where mothers and sisters are given less respect than fathers and brothers.
 Children who do not see equality demonstrated in their homes have every reason to feel they must struggle for superiority in their dealings with the rest of the world.
 The establishment of the equality of women and men is therefore an essential first step towards peace and progress for all of humanity.

 With thousands of years of bias to overcome, it will take more than legal, political or social movements to change our often-unconscious attitudes towards women.
 We must gain a spiritual perspective seeing ourselves as souls first and bodies second, and understanding that our purpose in life is the development of virtues, not the acquisition of money or power.